kim1037/opencv_py_to_nodejs/README.md

 - NVM - To install node modules
 - Node.js >= 8.17.0 - To build the web server
-- Python >= 3.11.6 - To catch the camera stream
+- Python >= 3.11.6 - To capture the camera stream

 ### Installing
 1. Download and install [NVM](https://github.com/coreybutler/nvm-windows/releases) (nvm-setup.exe) on your local machine (for windows)